 WINERY

-We are a small, progressive winery whose goal and mission is to restore the beauty and charm of Černý kopec in Prague's Troja.
-We are reviving the cultivation of vines where they had a tradition since the reign of Charles IV and we offer wine lovers the opportunity to taste our "boutique" production, mainly the Rhine Riesling variety.
+We are a small, progressive winery whose goal and mission is to restore the beauty and charm of Černý kopec in Prague's Troja district.
+We are reviving the cultivation of vines where they has had a tradition since the reign of Charles IV and we offer wine lovers the opportunity to taste our "boutique" production, mainly the Rhine Riesling variety.

-As was found in the Prague archives: According to Charles IV's decree on the establishment of vineyards, all suitable southern slopes within 3 miles of Prague were required to be planted with vines, to which the Jabloňka vineyard undoubtedly belonged.
+As it was found in the Prague archives, according to Charles IV's decree on the establishment of vineyards, all suitable southern slopes within 3 miles around Prague were to be planted with vines, where the Jabloňka vineyard undoubtedly belonged.

 HISTORY

-The current owners of the chateau and winery Mr and Mrs Vydra, had been looking for a unique place to live for a long time, until around 2007 they discovered the dilapidated Jabloňka chateau, which was for sale, but after several years of being inhabited by squatters and the homeless, it was in a truly deplorable state.
-The land was overgrown, but the view suggested that it would one day be a truly unique place not only for living.
-The reconstruction of the chateau was difficult and financially demanding, moreover under the supervision of conservationists, but finally, in the spring of 2011, they moved into the reconstructed chateau and then began cleaning the garden and the surrounding area, which was similarly neglected.
-To the west of the house, while cleaning overgrown trees, they came across stone terraces that had certainly served as vineyards in the past, and they decided to try to strengthen them and plant them with vines.
-Their advisor Vilém Kraus from Mělník recommended Riesling and Traminer seedlings, and so in 2013-2014 they began planting the first vines.
+Mr. and Mrs. Vydra, the current owners of the chateau and the winery, had been looking for an unique place to live for a long time until they discovered the dilapidated Jabloňka Chateau for sale around 2007.
+However, after several years of occupation by squatters and homeless people, it was in a completely devastated state.
+The land was overgrown, but the view suggested that it would be a truly unique place one day not only for living.
+The reconstruction of the chateau was difficult and costly, moreover it was carried out under the supervision of historic preservation officials.
+In the spring of 2011, they moved into the reconstructed chateau and then began to renovate the neglected garden and surroundings.
+To the west of the house, while clearing overgrown woody vegetation, they came across stone terraces that had certainly served as vineyards in the past.
+They decided to try to strengthen them and plant vines.
+Their advisor, Vilém Kraus from Mělník, recommended Riesling and Tramin seedlings, and so in 2013-2014 they started planting their first vines.

-They produced a very decent wine from the virgin harvest in 2017, which gave them the desire and vision to build a family boutique winery that could be an icon of Prague viticulture.
-Over the next 10 years, they gradually cleared other areas around the chateau, repaired, strengthened and added walls so that more vines could be planted, and built a winery building with complete modern technology to produce the highest quality white wine.
-When revitalizing the vineyard, they also paid attention to sustainability in the form of using recycled materials such as marl from demolished buildings, used railway sleepers for stairs, or building a photovoltaic power plant for summer operation of the cellar's cooling and air conditioning.
+The 2017 virgin harvest produced a very decent wine.
+This gave them the desire and vision to build a family boutique winery that could one day become an icon of Prague's viticulture.
+Over the next 10 years, they gradually cleared more areas around the chateau, repaired, strengthened and built the walls so that more vines could be planted.
+They also built a winery building with complete modern technology to produce the finest white wine.
+They kept sustainability in mind when revitalizing the vineyard, using recycled materials such as marl from demolished buildings or used railway sleepers for stairs, and building a photovoltaic plant to cool and air-condition the cellar in the summer.

 PRODUCTION